 Management, including the Executive Directors, keeps the Board apprised of the Group's operations and performance through quarterly updates and reports as well as through informal discussions.
 Management is expected to provide the Board with key information that is complete, adequate and timely.
-Management also provides any additional material or information, including management accounts, potential acquisition and disposal of assets, that is requested by Directors or that is necessary to enable the Board to make a balanced and informed assessment of the Group's performance, position and prospects.
+Management also provides any additional material or information, including management accounts, potential acquisition and disposal of assets, significant developments or events relating to the Group's operations that is requested by Directors or that is necessary to enable the Board to make a balanced and informed assessment of the Group's performance, position and prospects.
 Prior to any meetings of the Board and Board Committees, Directors are provided, where appropriate, with management information to enable them to be prepared for the meetings.
-It is the Company's practice for the Board and committee members have better understanding of the agenda matters and to facilitate discussion among themselves during the meeting.
+It is the Company's practice for the Board papers to be given to the Directors at least seven days before the Board and Board Committees meetings so that the Board and Board Committee members have better understanding of the agenda matters and to facilitate discussion among themselves during the meeting.
+However, sensitive matters may be tabled at the meeting itself or discussed without papers being distributed.
 Key management personnel are invited to attend the Board and Board Committees meetings to make the appropriate presentations and to answer any queries from the Directors, whenever needed.
 On an ongoing basis, all Board members have separate and independent access to management should they have any queries or require additional information on the affairs of the Company and the Group.

-The Board members also have separate and independent access to the outsourced company secretaries.
-The outsourced company secretaries attend all Board and Board Committees meetings.
-The outsourced company secretaries, together with management, assist the Board in ensuring that the Company complies with all applicable statutory and regulatory rules, including the Companies Act, Securities and Futures Act, Chapter 289 of Singapore (the "SFA") and the Listing Manual of the SGX-ST. The appointment and removal of outsourced company secretaries rests with the Board.
+The Board members also have separate and independent access to the outsourced company secretary.
+The outsourced company secretary attend all Board and Board Committees meetings.
+The outsourced company secretary, together with management, assist the Board in ensuring that the Company complies with all applicable statutory and regulatory rules, including the Companies Act, Securities and Futures Act, Chapter 289 of Singapore (the "SFA") and the Listing Manual of the SGX-ST. The appointment and removal of outsourced company secretary rests with the Board.

-Where the Directors either individually or as a group, in the furtherance of their duties, require independent professional advice, they are empowered to them in obtaining such advice at the Company's expense.
+Where the Directors either individually or as a group, in the furtherance of their duties, require independent professional advice, they are empowered to obtain such advice at the Company's expense.